 At runtime, gets metadata information about tables from the model developed in USoft Definer.
-For each retrieved table, this information takes the form of name/value pairs that express table attribute settings (column name and column value).
+For each retrieved table, this information takes the form of name/value pairs.
+Each name/value pair expresses a table attribute setting.

 All parameters are optional.
 Parameter values that you supply are mapped to parameters by alias name.
 The 'No' value in the following example is for include-logical-views because of the "IncludeViews" alias: